AaronFriel/react-hot-loader/docs/Troubleshooting.md

        )
      );
 ```
 SuperComponent is a top-level variable.
 And Component is.
-But withSomeStuff will also produce a (temporal) Component, absolutely invisible to React Hot Loader.
+But withSomeStuff will also produce a (temporal) Component, absolutely invisible to Rlyeh.

 Solution
 ```js
  const WithSomeStuffComponent = withSomeStuff(Component);
  const SuperComponent = connect()(WithSomeStuffComponent);
 ```
-So yes - it is __absolutely__ impossible to use functional composition and React Hot Loader.
+So yes - it is __absolutely__ impossible to use functional composition and Rlyeh.
 All temporal variables, steps, spare parts __must__ be separated.

 PS: it is possible to create a babel plugin, which will extract all the things.
 But who will create it?